-Dynamic learning and evaluation: A review of the GCF portfolio and suggestions for ways to improve organizational learning.
+Dynamic learning & evaluation: The GCF portfolio and suggestions for ways to improve organizational learning.
 28 May 2018

 Dr. Nathan Fiala, Assistant Professor in the Department of Agricultural and Resource Economics, University of Connecticut, and IEU's consultant assessing the evaluability of GCF approved proposals, discusses GCF's current portfolio and the opportunity to learn about the impacts from individual programmes to improve organizational learning, focusing on both environmental and social outcomes.

-Climate + Change in the Hindu Kush Himalaya (HKH): Developing resilience-building solutions at the intersection of environment and development.
+Climate + Change in the Hindu Kush Himalaya (HKH): Developing resilience-building solutions.
 30 April 2018

-Dr. David Molden, Director General of International Centre for Integrated Mountain Development (ICIMOD), shares the story of how climate change affects HKH and downstream regions, and strategies to adapt and build resilience at community, country and regional levels.
-In order to achieve transformative change in the region, supportive policies, knowledge-based investments, innovations and regional cooperation should be required.
+Dr. David Molden, Director General of International Centre for Integrated Mountain Development (ICIMOD), discusses how climate change affects HKH and downstream regions, and the strategies used to adapt and build resilience.
+In order to achieve transformative change, supportive policies, knowledge-based investments, innovations, and regional cooperation are essential.

-Mr Drazen Kucan, GCF's Senior Urban Development and Energy Efficiency Specialist, examines the role cities play in emitting green-house gasses.
+Drazen Kucan, GCF's Senior Urban Development and Energy Efficiency Specialist, examines the role cities play in emitting greenhouse gasses.
 He discusses how we can change and influence transformational pathways for cities and decouple their GDP growth from further carbonisation.

 The Center for International Forestry Research discusses how REDD+ jointly affects forests and people at REDD+ sites in Asia, Africa and Latin America.
 GCF’s Moon Herrick briefly explains the Fund’s position on REDD+ work.